Helium Electron Configuration and Orbital Diagram Model

 Therefore, helium atoms do not want to become ions very easily.
 It takes a lot of energy to turn a helium atom into an ion.
 The ionization energy of helium is 2372.3 kJ/mol and 5250.5 kJ/mol.

-Characteristics of helium atom
+Characteristics of the helium atom

 - The atomic number of helium is 2.
 The atomic number of an element is the number of electrons in that element.
 Therefore, the number of electrons in helium is two.